Berlin–Dresden railway: Upgrading of the line since the 1960s

 The low capacity of the single-track line and the poor condition of the track had long caused operational problems.
 The high density of freight on the line left only a small number of paths for fast passenger trains.
-An improvement occurred in 1972, after the whole line was duplicated.
-In the 1960s work began on the raising of maximum speeds on the line to 160 km/h.
+An improvement occurred in 1972, after the second track was fully restored.
+In the 1960s, work began on the raising of maximum speeds on the line to 160 km/h.
 The stations from Baruth/Mark to Brenitz-Sonnewalde were converted for high speed with the relocation of platforms onto sidings.
 For various reasons, trains could still only operate at 120 km/h.

 The section from Dresden-Friedrichstadt to Radebeul-Naundorf was electrified on 28 September 1969.
-The rest of the line to the Berlin outer ring including the two connecting curves on the ring was electrified in several sections between 1979 and 1983.
-Services on the West Berlin section of the S-Bahn between Marienfelde and Lichtenrade, which had been closed in September 1980 following a strike, were restored in 1988.
-The line had only one track.
+The adjoining section to the Berlin outer ring, including the two connections to the ring, followed in several sections from 1979 to 1983.
+A few years after the West Berlin S-Bahn network was taken over by the Berliner Verkehrsbetriebe, the reconstruction began on the missing second track between Marienfelde and Lichtenrade in 1988.